 I also take on projects that seem like a challenge.
 I’ll do 1-2 big UX projects a year to keep those skills fresh, and give my brain a different problem.
 I will also go in house with clients and work on their product teams for a while, usually when they’re struggling with a particularly difficult issue.
 I want to make sure that I keep practicing my skills, even if a lot of my work now is teaching.

-What books on UX are a must for every designer?
+What UX design books are a must for every designer?

 I would highly recommend Lean UX, The Design of Everyday Things, and Badass: Making User’s Awesome.

 What helps you to keep things fresh and the creative process invigorating?

 The most important thing for me is to keep facing new problems.
 I enjoy consulting because it allows me to work on a bunch of different projects every year.
 Every one of those projects comes with a new challenge.
 It keeps things interesting.

 In those situations, you not only learn about Product and UX, but also people.
 Teams are all different, and how they work together affects the final product.
 I like to figure out how to make great teams, which I believe is a critical piece of building a great product.
 When you have great leadership, the right people on the team, a framework, and trust, you can push the boundaries of your UX and product work.
 That’s where the cool, innovative ideas lay.